AbdulMoazzim/Myntra-Clone/README.md

 Custom Styling: Incorporates custom CSS styles to achieve a polished and visually appealing homepage.

-Technologies Used
+Technologies Used:
 HTML
 CSS

-How to Run
+How to Run:
 Clone the repository: git clone https://github.com/your-username/myntra-clone.git Open the project in your preferred code editor.
 Run the HTML file of the homepage in a web browser.

-Contributions
+Contributions:
 Contributions are welcome!
 If you find any issues or want to enhance the homepage, feel free to open a pull request.

-Credits
+Credits:
 Abdul Moazzim

-License
+License:
 This project is licensed under the Apache 2.0 License.